 - chest discomfort

 The best way to prevent the flu is getting an annual flu shot.
-The shots become available in October, but you can get one any time during the flu season.
+You can get one any time during the flu season.
 The shots work to build antibodies that will protect you from the flu virus.

 Other ways you can prevent the spread of illness is to frequently wash your hands and stay away from people who have flu-like symptoms.
 Keep your body healthy with plenty of rest, healthy foods, and exercise.